50 Shades of Beige: The Chanel Caviar Flap.

 The Perfect Shade of Beige

-From deeper taupey hues to a brighter, almost-yellow, Chanel has proven again and again that you should never underestimate the subtle power of brown’s more refined cousin.
+From deeper taupey hues to brighter, almost yellow, Chanel beige bags have proven again and again that you should never underestimate the subtle power of brown’s more refined cousin.

 Chanel’s 2014 caviar beige edition is distinctly bright and even a tad optimistic, while the same handbag three years later sported a more subdued beige with almost pinkish undertones.
 2019 met somewhere in the middle, hitting the mark on both maturity and versatility.
 (The full 50-ish shades of beige, here.)